 Admission to a WPI graduate program is officially granted via a letter from the Office of Graduate Admissions.
-No other communication from the university (e.g., email from a department) confers admission to an applicant.
+No other communication from the university (e.g., email from a department, discussion with a faculty member, etc.) confers admission to an applicant.

-The official admission letter asks students to respond to their offer online on the Graduate Admission Response Form.
+The official admission letter asks students to respond to their offer online on the Admitted Student Response Form.
 Communication with the department or program directly does not officially confirm the intention to attend, and may not initiate the necessary steps for enrollment.

-A non-refundable deposit of \$500, which will be credited to tuition and fees, is required of students in the graduate science, global school, and engineering programs who plan to attend.
+A non-refundable deposit of \$500, which will be credited to tuition and fees, is required of students in the graduate business, science, global school, and engineering programs who plan to attend.
+The deposit is waived for part-time and online students, as well as Research Assistants, Teaching Assistants, and Fulbright Scholars.